Things To Do

 Football

-Football is one of the most popular sports in Pertuis, with several local clubs and teams participating in regional leagues.
+Football (soccer) is a popular sport in Pertuis, with local clubs and community matches drawing fans.

 Cycling